ZhenshengLee/performance_test/README.md

        sample is received.
     1. Some plugins also support zero copy transfer.
 With zero copy transfer, the publisher requests a loan from a pre-allocated shared memory pool, where it writes the sample.
 The subscriber reads the sample from that same location.
-When running, use the `--zero_copy` argument for both the publisher and subscriber processes.
+When running, use the `--zero-copy` argument for both the publisher and subscriber processes.
     1. :memo: The transport is dependent on the middleware
     1. It is recommended to start the subscriber process first, and delay for a short amount of time,